Updated May 31st, 2018.

 Views of Vietnam’s wild countryside from the Fansipan trail

 The trail was incredible, ranging from glistening bamboo forests that clicked and clacked as the freezing wind prevailed, to views of the surrounding mountain ranges curled with mist.
 The tiny town of Sapa could be seen nestled far in the distance, but apart from that it was just us and nature at its best.
-As we broke through the line of trees, bare terrain had us in its windy grasp, and finally the peak looked reachable.
+As we broke through the line of trees, the bare terrain had us in its windy grasp, and finally, the peak looked reachable.

 A few more minutes of persistent scrambling, and we were there, greeted by an unbelievable panoramic of jaggedly clustered mountains, and of course a triangular plaque as proof we had reached our destination.
 Mount Fansipan: 3143meters.
 Not the highest we have been, but definitely the toughest trip to the top.

 Jumping for joy to have reached Vietnam’s highest peak!